MicrosoftDocs/architecture-center/docs/reference-architectures/n-tier/multi-region-sql-server.md

 Traffic Manager billing is based on the number of DNS queries received, with a discount for services receiving more than 1 billion monthly queries.
 You will also be charged for each monitored endpoint.

-Use the [Azure Pricing Calculator][Cost-Calculator] to get your estimates, that will help you get started.
+Use the [Azure Pricing Calculator][Cost-Calculator] to estimates costs

-For more guidance please refer to the cost section in [Azure Architecture Framework][AAF-cost]
+For more information, see the cost section in [Azure Architecture Framework][AAF-cost]

 ## Related resources